drakkan/sftpgo/examples/OTP/authy/README.md

 {"message":"User created successfully.","user":{"id":xxxxxxxx},"success":true}
 ```

 Save the user id somewhere and add a reference to the matching SFTPGo account.
+You could also store this ID in the `additional_info` SFTPGo user field.

 After this step you can use the Authy app installed on your phone to generate TOTP codes.